+Like EFC, SAI is a vital metric used to determine how much — if any — federal financial aid students will receive to help them pay for college.
+However, it’s not the only factor.
 Eligibility for federal aid also takes into account a student’s year in school, enrollment status, and the cost of attendance at the school the student will be attending.

-How a College Uses the Information
+How Colleges Used the Information

 Here’s the process: